Test Lab, NDT Weld Training Course Institute India Bangalore | Trinity NDT

 No image in the area of interest must obscure the true indication.
 All false indications appearing in the area must be re-radiographed for interpretation.
 All true indications are interpreted and characterized.

 In Industrial radiography, false indications are also called artifacts, which may form due to improper handling of film, lead screens or cassettes during any stage of the radiographic process.
-Common artifacts include:
+Common artifacts are described in below sections.

 Branchlike, jagged dark lines or irregular dark spots originating from rapid loading or unloading of film.